kyrollossarwat/Cleaning-for-Machine-learning/README.md

     * `LabelEncoder` for encoding categorical features (`from sklearn.preprocessing import LabelEncoder`).
     * `StandardScaler` for standardizing numerical features (`from sklearn.preprocessing import StandardScaler`).

-## Project Structure (Optional)

-If your project has a specific structure, you can describe it here.
-For example: